loopy750/NGINX-Stats-Monitor/README.md

 # Loopy NGINX Stats Monitor

 Latest release available [here](https://github.com/loopy750/NGINX-Stats-Monitor/releases/latest).

 This is a program to assist with "IRL streaming" for popular streaming websites such as Twitch, using OBS Studio.
 This program is currently in use by Twitch streamers and has been proven to a be a valuable asset to their stream.

 Using a "homemade" solution to RTMP stream from your location back to your home PC, this program will automatically switch to a "fallback" OBS scene whenever your connection is lost, and is restored when your connection resumes.

+Basic features (**_MultiCameraSwitch=false_**) allow a simple two-scene scenario, either "LIVE" or "FALLBACK" scene.

+Advanced features (**_MultiCameraSwitch=true_**) consider for a two-camera multiple-scene scenario, and can alternate between scenes depending on the combination of cameras/streams used, i.e. stream 1, stream 2, and both stream 1&2 simultaneously.
+See 'readme.txt' for a full description regarding these and other settings.

 Guide is a work in progress...

 DOWNLOADS
 =========